roseengineering/blueshunt/README.md

 # Micropython INA219 High Side Current Sensor Library with ESP32 Bluetooth BLE App

 ![](output.png)

-This repo contains a Bluetooth BLE app for reading from a INA219 I2C high-side current sensor using Micropython on a ESP32.
-The app uses the nRF UART BLE serivce to send its readings over BLE. (see https://play.google.com/store/apps/details?id=com.nordicsemi.nrfUARTv2&hl=en&gl=US)
+This repo contains a Bluetooth BLE app for reading from a INA219 I2C high-side current sensor using Micropython.
+The readings are sent over the nRF UART BLE serivce.
+You can use the included bleread.py script or the nrfUART app on your phone to connect to it.  (see https://play.google.com/store/apps/details?id=com.nordicsemi.nrfUARTv2&hl=en&gl=US) Sensor readings are also printed to the Micropython console.

-In addition these readings are printed to the terminal so if you don't want to use BLE you can connect to the ESP32 Micropython console instead.

-This repo also contains a Micropython library for reading voltage, power, and currents from a INA219 chip.
+Included in the repo, as well, is the Micropython library the app uses to read voltage, power, and current from the INA219 chip.

 ### Simple Example

-A simple example of reading a INA219 using the library:
+A simple example of reading from a INA219, connected to I2C port/id 1, using the library follows:

 ```python
 >>> from machine import I2C